-Whilst looking at smart doorbells for my house, I came across the Ring Doorbell Elite – which is powered by an Ethernet cable.
+Whilst looking at smart doorbells for my house, I came across the Ring Doorbell Elite – which is powered devices by an Ethernet cable.
 This reduces the need for running electrical cable to power it, whilst also guaranteeing interruption-free video uploads.
 Power over Ethernet therefore seems like the perfect fit for smart homes… right?

 Ethernet cable can transfer both electrical power and internet data, meaning you don’t need to rely on unreliable WiFi or running electrical cables to extend your smart home.
-This is the benefit of Power over Ethernet (‘PoE’), but you will need more expensive networking kit – and the ability to run Ethernet cable everywhere.
+This is the benefit of Power over Ethernet (‘PoE’), but you will need more expensive networking kit – and the ability to run Ethernet wire everywhere.

 Googling ‘PoE’ gives loads of results about Path of Exile (a free RPG game), which possibly tells you something about the popularity of Power over Ethernet!

 PoE (the network cable kind!) isn’t the most popular of technologies right now, but it’s something which could improve more complicated smart home setups a fair bit so I wanted to talk about it in more detail here.

 As the intro says, PoE involves sending electric through Ethernet wire.
 This means that the cable transmits both network traffic and electrical power.
 Whilst this might sound a weird idea, Ethernet cable is made up of multiple bundles of cables and so this can work well.
 It’s a similar idea (but in reverse) to how Powerline Adaptors use your house’s existing electrical cables to also transmit internet data.

 You can easily introduce power over Ethernet into your home network by using a PoE injector.
 This can take the form of a simple plug-in device which accepts a single unpowered Ethernet (the input) cable, then has a powered (output) cable, or it can be a network switch with PoE support.